rafid29mehda/Biomedical-Signal-Processing/Detrending/Polynomial Detrending/README.md

 * `polyfit(x,y,n)`: Finds polynomial coefficients of order n that fit data (x, y).
 * `polyval(p,x)`: Evaluates polynomial with coefficients p at points x.
 * `detrend(y)`: Removes linear trend (MATLAB built-in).

----

-### If you have any confusion, or want to see a specific part in even more detail, just ask!